 He then joined the army, and when he was discharged in 1828, he turned his attention to the Santa Fe trade.
 He and his younger brother, William, took a wagon train of goods from St. Louis to Santa Fe.
 There they established mercantile contacts and began a series of trading trips back and forth over the Santa Fe Trail.
 In about 1830, he formed a partnership with Ceran St. Vrain, another trader from St. Louis, and their new endeavor was called Bent, St. Vrain & Company.
 In addition to its store in Taos, New Mexico, the trading company established a series of fortified trading posts to facilitate trade with the Plains Indians, including Fort St. Vrain on the South Platte River and Bent’s Fort on the Arkansas River, both in Colorado; and Fort Adobe on the Canadian River in Texas.

-In 1835, Charles “Carlos” Bent married Maria Ignacia Jaramillo, who was born in Taos, New Mexico.
+In 1835, Charles “Carlos” Bent married Maria Ignacia Jaramillo, born in Taos, New Mexico.
 Maria’s younger sister, Josefa Jaramillo, would later marry Kit Carson.

 In September 1846, Charles was appointed as the first civilian Governor of the newly acquired New Mexico Territory by military Governor Stephen Watts Kearny.
 Though his office was in Santa Fe, Bent maintained his residence and a trading post in Taos, New Mexico Territory.

-During the Mexican-American War, William served as a scout for Stephen W. Kearny and Sterling Price.
+William served as a scout for Stephen W. Kearny and Sterling Price during the Mexican-American War.
 He became the primary manager of the fort when Charles moved south to Taos, New Mexico Territory, to become the new governor.
 In 1849 he destroyed the fort and built a new trading post farther down the Arkansas River in 1853.

-Somewhere along the line, William’s Cheyenne wives left him, and in 1869, he married a young woman named Adaline Harvey, the educated mixed-race daughter of Alexander Harvey, a friend who was a prominent American fur trader in Kansas City.
+Somewhere along the line, William’s Cheyenne wives left him.
+In 1869, he married a young woman named Adaline Harvey, the educated mixed-race daughter of Alexander Harvey, a friend who was a prominent American fur trader in Kansas City.
 Bent died shortly after their marriage, and Adaline bore their daughter, his sixth child, after his death.

 William Bent was buried in the Las Animas Cemetery.